Commissions

 How it works

-Once we’ve agreed the details, I’ll give you a quote (see below for pricing guidance) and an estimated timeframe and then it's up to you if you would like to accept.
+The next step is to arrange a call to go over it.
+Once we’ve agreed the details, I’ll give you a quote and an estimated timeframe — then it’s up to you whether to go ahead.

 Pricing

-All my works are priced according to the linear inch (height + width) of the piece.
-This means that a 12x12" piece is 24 linear inches, and a 24x36" piece is 60 linear inches.
-For my paintings, the price is £4 per linear inch.
-So a 12x12" piece would be £96, and a 24x36" piece would be £240.
-For a commissioned piece, there is an additional fee of £100 to cover the time spent on the study and any additional work required to complete the piece.
+I price by linear inch (height + width).
+So a 12x12" piece is 24 linear inches, and a 24x36" piece is 60 linear inches.
+The rate is £4 per linear inch — a 12x12" piece would be £96, a 24x36" piece would be £240.
+For commissions, there’s an additional £100 to cover the study and any extra work involved.

 Style